 This post is by Adrian Klingel, founder of myFitment, a provider of auto parts fitment management software for eBay and Amazon sellers.
-This post covers auto parts fitment standards in North America.
-Other standards exist worldwide.

 The auto parts aftermarket is huge, with estimated US sales of $142 billion in 2015.
 But it’s still adapting to online retail.